 - Avoiding illegal drug use – Substance abuse can significantly damage the heart and blood vessels.
 If an individual is experiencing addiction, a doctor may prescribe a rehabilitation program to help them stop using the illegal substance.

 - Eating a heart-healthy diet – A heart-healthy diet is made up of foods that provide benefits to the heart and cardiovascular system.
 This includes foods such as vegetables, fruits, whole grains, lean meats, low-fat dairy products, and healthy fats.
 A dietician may be able to help an individual develop a healthy eating plan around these foods.

 - Losing any excess weight – Weighing more than is recommended for one’s age, height, and gender can put excessive strain on the heart.
 Eating a heart-healthy diet and following an exercise plan may help an individual lose excess weight and maintain a healthy weight.

 An individual’s treatment plan often includes sessions with professionals such as dieticians, physical therapists, and occupational therapists to help them achieve these lifestyle changes.

-Determining Level Of Care Required For A Cardiac Dysrhythmia
+Determining the Level Of Care Required For Cardiac Dysrhythmia

 Many people are able to live independently in their own homes while managing a cardiac dysrhythmia.
 However, because a cardiac dysrhythmia may affect one’s ability to complete ADLs and IADLs safely, they may require additional help.
 Individuals and their families should keep a person’s specific needs in mind when determining the most appropriate care option.